sahandnayebaziz/StateView/readme.md

 With StateView...
 - Your views update themselves when your data changes.
 - Your views add and remove their subviews by themselves when your data changes.
 - Your views only update themselves if they need to.
-A StateView calculates a diff (powered by a wonderful package named Dwifft) every time data changes to understand which subviews can stay, which can go, and which can be refreshed.
+A StateView calculates a diff (powered by a wonderful package named [Dwifft](https://github.com/jflinter/Dwifft)) every time data changes to understand which subviews can stay, which can go, and which can be refreshed.
 Then, your StateView makes only those minimal changes.
 - You can write any custom view as a StateView by describing how it should look once in the render method.
 - You can write StateViews that contain other StateViews, standard UIViews, or a mix of both!
 - You can include any standard UIView subclass in your StateViews and watch that view get added, removed, and updated automatically without any new code or special wrapping.
 - You can encourage your app to have and keep state across its many pieces.
-Using a StateView makes managing this state easier as you don't have to think about when, where, or how often to call methods like `addSubview` and `removeFromSuperview`.
+Using a StateView makes managing this state easier as you don't have to think about when, where, or how often to call methods like addSubview and removeFromSuperview.
 - You don't need to re-architect your app to be a declarative, functional, event-streamed, sequence-based, event-catching app to enjoy the benefits of reactivity and a family of views that are all pure functions of their state.

 ## What's it like?

 When you create your first StateView, you will become familiar with **props**, **state**, and **render()**.

 You can use **props** to pass values from one StateView to another, **state** to keep values privately inside a StateView, and **render()** to actually describe how a StateView looks.
+StateView is simply a subclass of UIView that uses these three to update itself when your data changes.

 (Both **props** and **state** are dictionaries with type `[String: AnyObject]` to encourage you to keep and pass around anything that works for you.)